Kozea/Radicale/DOCUMENTATION.md

 _(> 3.5.4)_

-Dry-Run (do not really trigger hook action)
+Dry-Run / simulate (i.e. do not really trigger) the hook action.

 Default: `False`